-- Note 5.1: unless otherwise stated, measurements taken over polar polygons have been excluded from the computation of all statistics shown in this section. - Note 5.2: the extent of the regions defining the geographical mode mask of the reference mission is shown in Figure A1 (Appendix A). - Note 5.3: most statistics shown in this section have been computed separately for the low resolution mode (LRM) and the pseudo low resolution mode (PLRM).
+- Note 5.1: unless otherwise stated, measurements taken over polar polygons have been excluded from the computation of all statistics shown in this section. - Note 5.2: the extent of the regions defining the geographical mode mask of the reference mission is shown in Figure A1 (Appendix A). - Note 5.3: most statistics shown in this section have been computed separately for the low resolution mode (LRM), synthetic-aperture radar mode (SAR), and the pseudo low resolution mode (PLRM).